vboyev-MSFT/defender-docs/defender-office-365/attack-simulation-training-simulation-automations.md

 - **Include only specific users and groups**: At first, no users or groups are shown on the **Targeted users** page.
 To add users or groups to the simulation, choose one of the following options:

-  - :::image type="icon" source="media/m365-cc-sc-create-icon.png" border="false"::: **Add users**: In the **Add users** flyout that opens, you find and select users and groups to receive the simulation. **Dynamic distribution groups are not supported**.
+  - :::image type="icon" source="media/m365-cc-sc-create-icon.png" border="false"::: **Add users**: In the **Add users** flyout that opens, you find and select users and groups to receive the simulation.
+The following group types are supported:
+    - Microsoft 365 groups (static and dynamic)
+    - Distribution groups (static only)
+    - Mail-enabled Security groups (static only)

     The following search tools are available:

     - **Search for users or groups**: If you click in the :::image type="icon" source="media/m365-cc-sc-search-icon.png" border="false"::: **Search** box and do one of the following actions, the **Filter users by categories** options on the **Add users** flyout are replaced by a **User list** section:
       - Type three or more characters and then press the ENTER key.
 Any users or group names that contain those characters are shown in the **User list** section by **Name** and **Email**.